SoxRegretsLife/Proxy-Website-Emulator/README.md

 # 🌐 Simple Python Proxy

-This description is made with chatgpt so uh
+This description is made with ChatGpt so uh

 This is a Flask-based mini web browser emulator that fetches and displays other websites inside a custom viewer — no iframes used!